Understanding electrical ground is critical when dealing with electrical systems (including amplifiers, preamplifiers and the like).

 The guitar is plugged into a guitar amp that is either ungrounded or grounded at a different potential (wall plug B).

 As the guitarist is playing, he or she may touch (or even get close to) the microphone.
-This can cause a circuit to form when the electricity of the system will flow through the performer to ground, resulting in an electric shock or far worse.
+This can cause a circuit to form when the electricity of the system flows through the performer to ground, resulting in an electric shock or far worse.

 Having all equipment grounded is important and ensuring the grounds (various wall plugs) are equal is even more important to the safety of the performers.